White rats are very beautiful and make excellent pets. However, there are many people who have questions about white rats, and this is understandable.

 Albino rats also have weaker eyesight and because of this they often sway back and forth when walking, they do this to better judge the distance between themselves and the object they’re looking at.

-If you’re thinking about getting one of these beautiful animals as a pet or already have one and are struggling to find a fitting name, let me help you out with some suggestions!
+If you’re thinking about getting a white rat as a pet or already have one and are struggling to find a fitting name, let me help you out with some suggestions!

 - Snow White